nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Selective:** Pertaining to the selective nature of nanofiltration membranes in separating solutes based on size and charge.

-### Expanded Definition and Usage\nNanofiltration is crucial for applications requiring the removal of specific contaminants without significant loss of desirable ions, such as in the selective removal of hardness from water or in the concentration of valuable substances in food and pharmaceutical products.
+### Expanded Definition and Usage:
+Nanofiltration is crucial for applications requiring the removal of specific contaminants without significant loss of desirable ions, such as in the selective removal of hardness from water or in the concentration of valuable substances in food and pharmaceutical products.
 Its ability to operate effectively at lower pressures than reverse osmosis makes it a cost-effective choice for many applications.
 Additionally, nanofiltration’s role in enhancing sustainability in industrial processes by reducing waste and recycling valuable components is increasingly recognized as vital in efforts toward environmental conservation.